rust-lang/rust/doc/rust.md

 pure fn nonempty_list<T>(ls: List<T>) -> bool { pure_length(ls) > 0u }
 ~~~~

-*TODO:* should actually define referential transparency.

-The effect checking rules previously enumerated are a restricted set
-of typechecking rules meant to approximate the universe of observably
+These purity-checking rules approximate the concept of referential transparency:
-referentially transparent Rust procedures conservatively.
-Sometimes,
+that a call-expression could be rewritten with the literal-expression of its return value, without changing the meaning of the program.
-these rules are *too* restrictive.
-Rust allows programmers to violate
+Since they are an approximation, sometimes these rules are *too* restrictive.
+Rust allows programmers to violate these rules using [`unsafe` blocks](#unsafe-blocks).
-these rules by writing pure functions that the compiler cannot prove
-to be referentially transparent, using "unsafe blocks".
-When writing
-code that uses unsafe blocks, programmers should always be aware that
-they have an obligation to show that the code *behaves* referentially
-transparently at all times, even if the compiler cannot *prove*
-automatically that the code is referentially transparent.
-In the
-presence of unsafe blocks, the compiler provides no static guarantee
-that the code will behave as expected at runtime.
-Rather, the
-programmer has an independent obligation to verify the semantics of
-the pure functions they write.

-*TODO:* last two sentences are vague.
+As with any `unsafe` block, those that violate static purity carry transfer the burden of safety-proof from the compiler to the programmer.
+Programmers should exercise caution when breaking such rules.

 An example of a pure function that uses an unsafe block: